devz3ro/PVPSound/README.md

 Have errors yourself?
 Install both addons "BugSack" and "BugGrabber" from somewhere like curseforge, then attach the lua error logs in the issue section.

-Note: The "Sounds" directory is in archive Sounds.tar (found here: [Sounds.tar](https://gofile.io/d/ertung)), you will need to decompress it and place it in the PVPSound directory in your addons folder.
+Note: The "Sounds" directory is in archive [Sounds.tar](https://gofile.io/d/ertung), you will need to decompress it and place it in the PVPSound directory in your addons folder.